Sarcasm/irony-mode/README.md

 ### Irony-Server prerequisites

-`irony-server` is an executable that provides an interface to [libclang][libclang-ref] to `irony-mode`.
-This server, written in C++, requires the following system packages to be installed on your system:
+`irony-server` provides the [libclang][libclang-ref] interface to `irony-mode`, it uses a simple protocol based on S-expression.
+This server, written in C++, requires the following packages to be installed on your system:

 * [CMake][cmake-ref] >= 2.8.3
 * [libclang][libclang-ref]